Skip to content

 For the everyday edits — adding, changing, or removing tasks and services, or tweaking [defaults]runwisp reload (the same thing as sending SIGHUP) re-reads the file and reconciles the running task set in place.
 It’s validate-first: a config that won’t parse, fails validation, or touches a restart-only setting is rejected and your running daemon keeps going untouched.
 In-flight runs finish under the definition they started with.
 The Reload page has the full rules.

 runwisp restart is the heavier hammer: it stops the daemon and starts a new one, which is what you need for the restart-only settings ([daemon], the scheduler timezone, [storage], [notify], the bind host/port) and when you want a fresh boot to re-fire run_on_start and missed-run catch-up. runwisp stop takes the daemon down without starting a new one.
 When the daemon is managed by systemd or launchd (via runwisp service install), both restart and stop delegate to the service manager so its view of the unit stays in sync.
+They find whichever unit is installed on their own; pass --local only when a system unit and a per-user unit both exist and you mean the per-user one.

 Terminal window